luiswirth/bsc-thesis/src/matter.typ

 Here is where the geometry of the domain comes in, through the inner product, which depends on the Riemannian metric.

-One could also understand the mass bilinear form as a weak hodge star operator.
+One could also understand the mass bilinear form as a weak Hodge star operator.
 $
   amat(M)_(i j) = integral_Omega phi_j wedge hodge phi_i
   = inner(phi_j, phi_i)_(L^2 Lambda^k (Omega))
 $

-We will not compute this using the hodge star operator, but instead directly using the inner product.
+We will not compute this using the Hodge star operator, but instead directly using the inner product.

 We already have an inner product on constant multiforms.
 We now need to extend it to an $L^2$ inner product on Whitney forms.
-This can be done by inserting the defintion of a Whitney form (in terms of barycentric coordiante functions) into the inner product.
+This can be done by inserting the definition of a Whitney form (in terms of barycentric coordinate functions) into the inner product.

 $
   inner(lambda_(i_0 dots i_k), lambda_(j_0 dots j_k))_(L^2 Lambda^k (Omega))